 Engineers are in charge of choosing the place where the mission will take place, for both astronauts and mission control.
-Also, they design the habitat astronauts will live in during the mission, and determine the experiments this team will be involved in.
+They also design the habitat astronauts will live in during the mission, and determine the experiments this team will perform and be involved in.
 Engineers are also responsible for the nutrition, the uniforms and the physical exercises of the astronauts.
 In a word, our engineers handle all the technical aspects the mission Asclepios includes.

 The MCC team establishes all the procedures and takes into account every single aspect of the mission, which will directly affect the astronauts, such as psychology, nutrition and so on.
 They will be in direct contact with the astronaut team during the mission, to deal with anything that would happen inside the habitat, and collect information for researchers.

-This team, composed by 3 men and 3 women, will perform a space mission analog in all its components: training and thorough preparation; maintain and perform repairs of their spaceship if needed; conduct scientific experiments and communicate with the round team in MCC about the mission in general, during the 7-day mission analog in April 2020.
+This team, composed by 3 men and 3 women, will perform a space mission analog in all its components: training and thorough preparation; maintain and perform repairs of their spaceship if needed; conduct scientific experiments and communicate with the ground team of MCC as would a regular space mission, during the 7-day analog mission in April 2020.
 The astronauts have been drafted from students all around the globe whose level of study ranges from the bachelor to the PhD.